shaibruhis/FF-Hybrid-Standings/README.md

 Update Log
 ------
 * v0.6.1 (8/24/2017)
-  * Fixed bug: Points For wasn't properly set for each time resulting in wrong tie-breakers.
+  * Fixed bug: Points For wasn't properly set for each team resulting in wrong tie-breakers.
 * v0.6.0 (8/16/2017)
   * Made extension work for 2017 season
 * v0.5.1 (12/8/2016)